 Caleb Adam Haye

 Caleb Adam Haye has been developing software professionally since 1997.
 He now works full time as Principal of Fire, Inc., a software development consulting company based out of the San Francisco Bay Area.
 Caleb formed Fire in 2005, moved the company to Sebastopol in 2008, and since has built web and mobile apps for companies like Google, Apple, Intuit, Netflix, Yahoo!, Visa, Genentech, and Adobe.
 As a former Yahoo! employee, he was the initial member of the Yahoo!
 Media Innovation Group, pushing the boundaries of rich Internet and client media software on a variety of content delivery platforms.
 While at Yahoo!, Caleb also was on the winning team for Yahoo's inaugural Hack Day.
-Caleb is a sought after speaker at technology events around the world, and taught as a professor at the Academy of Art Graduate School of New Media.
-Caleb has worked with and in some of the world’s most respected research laboratories, including Google Creative Labs, IDEO and Xerox Palo Alto Research Center.
+Caleb taught as a professor at the Academy of Art Graduate School of New Media, and has worked with and in some of the world’s most respected research laboratories, including Google Creative Labs, IDEO, and Xerox Palo Alto Research Center.